N-acetyl-L-cysteine: benefits, dosage, contraindications

 Nitroglycerin: strong interaction

-Concomitant administration of N-acetylcysteine and intravenous nitroglycerin can cause severe hypotension and intolerable headaches.
-Furthermore, in vitro studies suggest that N-acetylcysteine increases the anticoagulant activity of nitroglycerin.
+Concurrent administration of N-acetylcysteine and intravenous nitroglycerin can cause severe hypotension and intolerable headaches.
+In addition, in vitro research suggests that N-acetylcysteine increases the anticoagulant activity of nitroglycerin.

 Precautions

-Clinically, no malformative or fetotoxic effects have been reported to date.
-However, the tracking of pregnancies exposed to acetylcysteine is insufficient to exclude any risk.
+In clinical use, no teratogenic or fetotoxic effects have been observed to date.
+However, follow-up of pregnancies exposed to acetylcysteine is insufficient to exclude any risk.
 Therefore, the use of acetylcysteine during pregnancy should only be considered if necessary.

-The data regarding the excretion of acetylcysteine and its metabolites in breast milk are not known.
-A risk to the breastfed child cannot be excluded.
+Data on the excretion of acetylcysteine and its metabolites into breast milk are not known.
+A risk to the breastfed infant cannot be excluded.
 The use of acetylcysteine should be avoided during breastfeeding.